 Cardio workouts in weight loss are often misused.
 Slow and steady cardio sessions that last well over 30 minutes are believed to burn maximum calories, thus helps with weight loss.
 What’s not known is those steadily paced cardio does not create after workout calorie expenditure.

 What it means is that your calorie burn is only limited during your workout.
 This is one of the reasons why many strive to go for a longer run.
-On contrary, High Intensity Interval Training or HIIT cardio plan is close to anaerobics in nature, short and intense.
+On the contrary, High-Intensity Interval Training or HIIT cardio plan is close to anaerobic in nature, short and intense.

 Though each cardio session is less than 30 minutes, it results in higher calorie burn by equipping your body to continuously burn calories up to 24 hours post workout even when you are at rest.
 In other words, HIIT workouts helps your body become a calorie burning machine, giving you more credit for the short yet intense workout you performed.

-We call this "Afterburn Effect" and takes advantage of it weight loss and fat loss workouts to generate maximum results.
+We call this “Afterburn Effect” and takes advantage of its weight loss and fat loss workouts to generate maximum results.